 In addition to all the things to do in Guayaquil, we want to impart some tips and safety advice in an effort to make this Guayaquil travel guide complete.

 Many travelers ask “Is Guayaquil safe?”
 So we’re here to shed some light on that topic.

 Is Guayaquil Safe?

-Guayaquil is largely a big, beautiful, friendly and modernizing city.
+Guayaquil is largely a big, beautiful, friendly, and modernizing city.
 The tourist areas of Guayaquil are places where children play freely and families come out of their apartments to enjoy life.
-Personally, we wouldn’t let any safety concerns prevent a visit to Guayaquil.
+We wouldn’t let any safety concerns prevent a visit to Guayaquil.
 Most government travel advisories about Guayaquil would agree with that and simply advise taking normal precautions.

 That said, there are precautions to be aware of while roaming around Guayaquil.

 There are some bad neighborhoods in Guayaquil that are easily avoided, like most major cities around the world.
 In recent times, armed robbery or any violent crimes against tourists have been rare in Guayaquil.
 Any such instances mostly all have occurred outside of Guayaquil’s main touristic areas mentioned in this travel guide.
 Guayaquil’s main touristic areas all have a nice presence of tourist police and security guards to help ensure safety.